Chad Hurley: Formula One

 Hurley was involved as a major investor with US F1 Team, one of the new entrants in Formula One automobile racing for the 2010 season.
 On March 2, 2010, the team's personnel were dismissed from their duties and the team was unofficially shut down.
 Neither Hurley, team principal Ken Anderson nor sporting director Peter Windsor would comment on the team's failure to make it to the grid.

 Investments

 Hurley has made several investments.
-He is a part-owner of the NBA's Golden State Warriors and the MLS' Los Angeles Football Club.
+He is a minority owner of the NBA's Golden State Warriors and the MLS' Los Angeles Football Club.

 On the January 25, 2021, Hurley announced on Twitter that he had become an investor at Leeds United, the English Premier League football club.

 Personal life

 Hurley was formerly married to Kathy Clark, the daughter of Silicon Valley entrepreneur James H. Clark.
-They were divorced in 2012.
+They divorced in 2012.
 Hurley remarried in 2020 to Elise Walden.